-A list of QTPSs can be found in Appendix 3 to Attachment K of the OATT and in the current inventory of QTPSs.
+A list of QTPSs can be found in Appendix 3 to Attachment K of the OATT and in the listing of "current inventory of QTPSs" located in the QTPS page on the ISO web site.

-2.3 Overview of Process
+2.3 Overview of the Regional Transmission Planning Process

 Through an open stakeholder process, the ISO develops long range plans for the region's networked transmission facilities to address future system needs over the ten year planning horizon.
-Subject to Information Policy including Critical Energy Infrastructure Information ("CEII") requirements approved by FERC, all planning study efforts are discussed with the Planning Advisory Committee ("PAC"), and opportunities are provided for comments ranging from the draft scope of work through the posting of final reports.
+Subject to Information Policy including Critical Energy Infrastructure Information (CEII) requirements approved by FERC, all planning study efforts are discussed with the Planning Advisory Committee ("PAC"), and opportunities are provided for comments ranging from the draft scope of work through the posting of final reports.
 Study base cases and contingencies, which are used to simulate the system performance, are made available on the ISO web site to stakeholders subject to CEII requirements.

 The transmission planning study process begins by developing a study scope and identifying all key inputs for conducting a Needs Assessment to determine the adequacy of the power system, as a whole or in part, to maintain the reliability of the facilities while promoting the operation of efficient wholesale electric markets in New England.
-After the results of a Needs Assessment are made available for stakeholder input, the potential transmission system solutions are evaluated thoroughly to identify the solutions for the region that offer the best http://www.iso-ne.com/static-assets/documents/2016/03/current\qtps\inventory.docx combination of electrical performance, cost, future system expandability, and feasibility to meet the needs identified in a Needs Assessment.
+After the results of a Needs Assessment are made available for stakeholder input, the potential transmission system solutions are evaluated thoroughly to identify the solutions for the region that offer the best combination of electrical performance, cost, future system expandability, and feasibility to meet the needs identified in a Needs Assessment.
 These study efforts may be in the form of a Solutions Study or a competitive solicitation depending on if the ISO forecasts that a solution is needed to solve reliability criteria violations in three years or less from the completion of a Needs Assessment.